Maker Studios Terms of Use

 • Conditions that are considered as damaged equipment can include, but not necessarily be limited to the following:

-• broken equipment, equipment damaged by food or drink stains, equipment missing parts or covers, equipment containing markings, or any abuse that renders the equipment unusable.
+• Broken equipment, equipment damaged by food or drink stains, equipment missing parts or covers, equipment containing markings, or any abuse that renders the equipment unusable.

 • Patrons are liable for charges incurred to repair or replace the item, as well as for any associated processing fees.